Shortest closed curve to contain a sphere in its convex hull: Introduction

 So it suffices to construct a partition with $E(\gamma_i)\leq 2$.
 Similar to \cite{ghomi-wenk2021}, this is achieved by \emph{unfolding} $\gamma$ into the plane (Section \ref{sec:unfolding}), and identifying a collection of subcurves of $\gamma$ we call \emph{spirals} (Section \ref{sec:spirals}); however, these operations need to be generalized here as they were defined only for curves with $|\gamma|\geq 1$ in \cite{ghomi-wenk2021}.
 Furthermore, we will show that if $E(\gamma)=2$, then $|\gamma|\geq 1$.
 So the rigidity of \eqref{eq:main} follows from Zalgaller's conjecture established in \cite{ghomi-wenk2021}, and completes the proof of Theorem \ref{thm:main} (Section \ref{sec:proof}).

-Finally, we will include in the \nameref{sec:appendix} a version of \eqref{eq:main} by F. Nazarov for curves in $\R^n$, which is obtained by covering the unit sphere $\S^{n-1}$ with certain slabs, and applying the correlation inequality \cite{royden2014, latala-matlak2017} to their Gaussian volume.
+For curves in $\R^2$ the isoperimetric inequality quickly yields $L\geq 2\pi r$ as the analogue of \eqref{eq:main}.
+We will include in the \nameref{sec:appendix} a version of \eqref{eq:main} by F. Nazarov for curves in $\R^n$, which is obtained by covering the unit sphere $\S^{n-1}$ with certain slabs, and applying the correlation inequality \cite{royden2014, latala-matlak2017} to their Gaussian volume.
 This approach has implications for covering problems for the sphere by congruent disks \cite{boroczky-wintsche2003}, and yields a new proof of a result of Tikhomirov \cite{tikhomirov2015} (Note \ref{note:tikhomirov}).
 There are many natural optimization problems for convex hull of space curves which remain open, including other questions of Zalgaller \cite{zalgaller:1996} which are closely related to well-known problems of Bellman \cite{bellman:1956,bellman1963,ahks2022} in operations research and search theory \cite{alpern-gal2003,gal2013}; see also \cite{ghomi:lwr, ghomi-wenk2021, nikonorov2022} and references therein.